-If an unusual number of appAn abbreviation of application.
-Essentially, it is a web-based site used to perform any number of specific tasks, and requires authentication from end users by signing in. unassignments occurs during an import, Okta triggers an alert to warn against the unintended deprovisioning of a large number of apps from users within an orgThe Okta container that represents a real-world organization..
-The Import Safeguard feature stops the import and suspends subsequent imports.
+Okta enables you to set a safeguard against an unusual number of appAn abbreviation of application.
+Essentially, it is a web-based site used to perform any number of specific tasks, and requires authentication from end users by signing in. unassignments during user import.
+An import safeguard is the maximum percentage of app users in an orgThe Okta container that represents a real-world organization. that can be unassigned while Okta still allows the import to proceed.

 If the app unassignment was expected

 If app unassignments were intentional, you can resume the import by clicking Resume All Imports.